Table of Contents

 This philosophy of design strives to ensure websites function well on all viewports.
 If a user visits your website on their desktop, tablet, or smartphone, they should receive an equally enjoyable experience.

 - CSS relative units (e.g., vh, vw, em, rem, %)

 These related philosophies are approaches to development that provide the best possible experience for users, agnostic of a user's hardware.
 In the case of graceful degradation, developers provide a fallback for users who cannot support the website's latest features.
 Often times, this fallback offers an inferior experience.

 Progressive enhancement, by contrast, provides a baseline experience for all users with added features for those with supported browsers.
-It is a more bottom-up approach, and now the favored approach by developers.
+It is a more bottom-up approach, and now the favored one by developers.

 That being said, these two philosophies can often complement in each other in practice.

-The webpage is not the printed page.
-Approximating the printed page, and especially the academic printed page, often leads to poor design.
+The web page is not the printed page.
+Approximating the printed page often leads to poor design.
 The economics of print publishing influences how text appears on the page, but those economics don't apply on the web.
 We don't need to maximize words on the page or reduce page counts.
 We can jettison narrow margins and control the display of text.

 This means that we can have font sizes that are large enough to read on digital devices, luxuriously large margins, and typefaces that make us swoon.
 Practically, this boils down to a few recommendations.